Supreme Court of Puerto Rico

-The Supreme Court of Puerto Rico (Tribunal Supremo de Puerto Rico) is the highest court of Puerto Rico, having judicial authority to interpret and decide questions of Puerto Rican law.
+The Supreme Court of Puerto Rico (Tribunal Supremo de Puerto Rico) is the highest court of Puerto Rico, having judicial authority to construe and decide questions of Puerto Rico law.
 The Court is analogous to one of the state supreme courts of the states of the United States and is the highest state court and the court of last resort in Puerto Rico.
 Article V of the Constitution of Puerto Rico vests the judicial power in the Supreme Court, which by nature forms the judicial branch of the government of Puerto Rico.
 The seat of the Supreme Court is the Supreme Court Building in San Juan Islet in the capital municipality of San Juan.